Monism and dualism in international law: Dualism

-The problem of "lex posterior"
+The problem of lex posterior

 In dualist systems, international law must be translated into national law, and existing national law that contradicts international law must be "translated away".
 It must be modified or eliminated in order to conform to international law.
 However, the need for translation in dualist system causes a problem with regard to national laws voted after the act of translation.
 In a monist system, a national law that is voted after an international law has been accepted and that contradicts the international law, becomes automatically null and void at the moment it is voted.
 The international rule continues to prevail.
-In a dualist system, however, the original international law has been translated into national law – if all went well – but this national law can then be overridden by another national law on the principle of "lex posterior derogat legi priori", the later law replaces the earlier one.
+In a dualist system, however, the original international law has been translated into national law – if all went well – but this national law can then be overridden by another national law on the principle of lex posterior derogat legi priori, the later law replaces the earlier one.
 This means that the country – willingly or unwillingly – violates international law.
 A dualist system requires continuous screening of all subsequent national law for possible incompatibility with earlier international law.

 Examples

 In some countries, such as the United Kingdom, the dualist view is predominant.
 International law is only part of British national law once it is accepted in national law.
 A treaty "has no effect in municipal law until an Act of Parliament is passed to give effect to it."

 In other countries this distinction tends to be blurred.

 In the vast majority of democratic countries outside the Commonwealth, the legislature, or part of the legislature, participates in the process of ratification, so that ratification becomes a legislative act, and the treaty becomes effective in international law and in municipal law simultaneously.
 For instance, the Constitution of the United States provides that the President "shall have power, by and with the advice and consent of the Senate, to make treaties, provided two-thirds of the Senators present concur" (Article II (2)).
 Treaties ratified in accordance with the Constitution automatically become part of the municipal law of the United States.

-The United States of America has a "mixed" monist-dualist system; international law applies directly in US courts in some instances but not others.
-US Constitution, art.
-VI, does indeed say that treaties are part of the Supreme Law of the Land, as suggested by the quote above; however, its Supreme Court, as late as the recent case of Medellín v.
-Texas, has restated that some treaties are not "self-executing."
+The United States has a "mixed" monist-dualist system; international law applies directly in US courts in some instances but not others.
+The Constitution's Supremacy Clause states that treaties are part of the supreme law of the land, as suggested by the quote above; however, the U.S. Supreme Court, in Medellín v.
+Texas (2008), held that some treaties are not "self-executing."
 Such treaties must be implemented by statute before their provisions may be given effect by national and sub-national courts.
-Similarly with regard to customary international law, its Supreme Court stated, in the case of the Pacquete Habana (1900), that "international law is part of our law".
+Similarly with regard to customary international law, the Supreme Court stated, in the case of The Pacquete Habana (1900), that "international law is part of our law".
 However, it also said that international law would not be applied if there is a controlling legislative, executive, or judicial act to the contrary.